digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/contingent-claims-instrument.rst

 This ensures that the next time the instrument is lifecycled, the current coupon is no longer included.
 This also works for other types of events, for example a barrier hit on a derivative
-instrument: if such an event is ever lifecycled it will persist on (a new version of) the instrument , ensuring that it will not be forgotten when the instrument is lifecycled in the future.
+instrument: if such an event is ever lifecycled it will persist on (a new version of) the instrument, ensuring that it will not be forgotten when the instrument is lifecycled in the future.

 Including market observables
 ============================